 It is very important to make sure that your home is healthy in order for you to be healthy!
 Here are five tips that can help insure both your health and that of your home.

 When it comes to drinking water it is important to know the quality of your drinking water!
-It’s best to use water filters, buy less bottled water and if you have a private drinking well, make sure you test it periodically.
+It’s best to use whole house water filters, buy less bottled water and if you have a private drinking well, make sure you test it periodically.

 No one wants to hear that they have a leak.
 Make sure to check your toilet for leaks as well as your sinks.
 Leaks can cause mold growth that can then pollute the air you breathe!
 Avoid mold growth by fixing any leaks in your home that you may have and also make sure that the humidity levels in your home stay low throughout the year.

 According to the Asthma and Allergy Foundation of America (AAFA), an estimated 57 million Americans suffer from severe allergies and asthma!
 If you’re one of these 57 million Americans, then one way to reduce allergens is by keeping your home as clean as possible, which can dramatically improve the air you breathe!

 The air in your home can be unhealthy if it contains too many pollutants.
 Invisible and odorless gases such as radon and carbon monoxide can be harmful and, in some instances, even fatal.
 It is important to test for harmful gases as well as to purify the air.

 Allergens and dust mites can also make it more difficult to breathe, creating an uncomfortable atmosphere in your home.
 By installing electric radiant floor heating as well as radiant heating panels you can reduce up to 80% of dust mites in your home!

 Believe it or not, the indoor air in the typical American home contains over 500 chemicals!